paugier/mercurial-scm/source/news/2025/fosdem2025.md

 # Presentations at FOSDEM'25

-Few Mercurial contributors attended the FOSDEM conference in Brussels.
+A few Mercurial contributors attended the FOSDEM conference in Brussels.
 FOSDEM is a two-day event organized by volunteers to promote the widespread use of free and open source software.